FlinnPREP™ Inquiry Labs for AP® Biology: Environmental Effects on Mitosis, 1-Year Access

 Item #: FB2031

 Do different growing environments affect cell division in plants?
-Study the effects of biotic and abiotic factors on mitosis in onion root tips with this Flinn Advanced Inquiry Lab.
+Study the effects of biotic and abiotic factors on mitosis in onion root tips with this Inquiry Lab Kit.
 The lab begins with a Baseline Activity studying cell division in two groups of onion root tips.
 First, students treat the root tips and create microscope slides to observe cell division.
 Then they perform a statistical analysis of percent mitosis in treated root tips versus a control group.
-This Baseline Activity provides a procedure and model for the Opportunities for Inquiry portion of the lab when students are tasked to develop a testable hypothesis and design an experiment that they can plan, discuss, evaluate, execute, and finally justify to their peers.
-Students are provided guiding questions such as, “In areas where there are very few plants growing, what biotic and abiotic factors may be affecting the rate of mitosis and the ability of plants to thrive?” and “What chemicals may be expected to increase or decrease the rate of mitosis in plants?” to help inspire the inquiry experiment.
+This Baseline Activity provides a model for the Opportunities for Inquiry portion of the lab when students are tasked to develop a testable hypothesis and design an experiment that they can plan, discuss, evaluate, execute and finally justify to their peers.
+Students are provided with guiding questions like, “In areas where there are very few plants growing, what biotic and abiotic factors may be affecting the rate of mitosis and the ability of plants to thrive?” and “What chemicals may be expected to increase or decrease the rate of mitosis in plants?” to help inspire the inquiry experiment.

 Live Material: Onion bulb sets (Flinn Catalog No. FB1468).

 Additional Materials: Compound microscopes (40X), paper towels, dissection scissors, pencils with eraser, forceps, plastic wrap, 10-mL graduated cylinder, volumetric flasks to make solutions, 10 mg phytohemagglutin lectin (optional; Flinn Catalog No. L0114), deionized or distilled and tap water, permanent marker.

 *Advanced Placement and AP are registered trademarks of the College Board, which was not involved in the production of, and does not endorse, these products.